patperry/old-r-frame/README.md

 [![CRAN RStudio Mirror Downloads][cranlogs-badge]][cran]

-*frame* is an R package providing an extension to the `data.frame` type that makes it easy to affix sampling frames to variables.
-It also provides a nice print function than the `data.frame` default.
+*frame* is an R package providing a `dataset` type analogous to `data.frame` that allows you to keep track of the context associated with the values by specifying a single- or multi-component key for each row.

+The package is built around the idea that a data point consists of a (variable, key, value) triple identifying an attribute, target, and value.
+This notion of data in this package differs from Wickham's notion of "tidy" data, which allows only (variable, value) pairs.
+Having explicit support for keys makes it easier to link different measurements made on the same set of individuals and makes it easier to identify the sources giving rise to downstream results.
+R `data.frame` objects have partial support for keys through their `rownames`; the `dataset` object extends this support by allowing multi-component keys of any atomic type.

 Installation